Measuring space-time curvature using maximally path-entangled quantum states

-In 2011, Zych \textit{et~al.}\ proposed using quantum systems with internal degrees of freedom to measure the evolved proper-time along each path of an interferometer \cite{2011NatCo...2..505Z}.
+In 2011, Zych \textit{et~al.}\ proposed using massive quantum systems with internal degrees of freedom to measure the evolved proper-time along each path of an interferometer \cite{2011NatCo...2..505Z}.
 According to general relativity, the clocks evolve into different states depending on the path taken, which provides which-way-information and correspondingly reduces the interferometric fringe contrast.
+Similar effects are predicted to occur in single-photon interferometry experiments \cite{2012CQGra..29v4010Z}.
 While the interferometric areas required to observe this effect with photons seem to be out of reach with present-day technology, measurements of gravitationally-induced phase shifts are feasible \cite{2012CQGra..29v4011R,2017EJPQT.....4....2P,2017NJPh...19c3028H}.
-Compared to gravitational phase shift experiments with massive particles, massless photons escape a Newtonian description and therefore offer an interesting approach to measuring the interplay between general relativity and quantum field theory.
+Compared to the massive case, gravitational phase shift experiments with photons escape a purely Newtonian description as there is no Newtonian gravitational force.
+Although it is possible to reproduce the weak-field predictions of general relativity in a Newtonian language by associating an effective refractive index to the gravitational field \cite{Schneider:1992} or by assigning an effective gravitational mass to the photon \cite{2012CQGra..29v4010Z}, such descriptions are restricted to the weak-field regime and are typically not considered as fundamental.
+While phase shifts of photons in a homogeneous gravitational field can be explained using the weak equivalence principle (using notions from flat space-time only), this is no longer true for inhomogeneous fields.
+Thus, the study of gravitational phase shifts on photons due to inhomogeneous gravitational fields offers an interesting approach to measuring the interplay between general relativity and quantum theory.